ArasLabs/search-filtered-item-browser/README.md

 Created by Aras Corporation Support.

-Updated by Christopher Gillis for Aras Labs. @cgillis-aras
+Updated by Christopher Gillis for Aras Labs. @cgillis-aras and Kate Marsh @k0marsh

 ## License